-We conducted our audit in accordance with International Standards on Auditing (ISAs).
+We conducted our audit in accordance with International Standards on Auditing ("ISAs").
 Our responsibilities under those standards are further described in the "Auditors' responsibilities for the audit of the consolidated and separate financial statements" section of our report.
-We are independent of the Company in accordance with the Code of Ethics for Professional Accountants of the International Ethics Standards Board for Accountants (IESBA Code) and the ethical requirements in Cyprus that are relevant to our audit of the financial statements, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.
+We remained independent of the Group and the Company throughout the period of our appointment in accordance with the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (Including International Independence Standards) ("IESBA Code") together with the ethical requirements in Cyprus that are relevant to our audit of the consolidated and separate financial statements, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.